goliathguitartutorials/football-tactics-board/README.md

 User info

-To Pull the Latest Version from GitHub
+- To Push changes to your GitHub repository:

+git add .
+git commit -m "Configure for GitHub Pages deployment" git push

-To overwrite your local changes with the version on GitHub:
+- To overwrite your local changes with the version on GitHub:

-Ensure your GitHub repository is linked to Cursor.

-Open the terminal or use the Git integration in Cursor.

-Run the following commands:

 git fetch origin
 git reset --hard origin/main